Environmental and health protection: the 7 things Google does with AI-breakinglatest.news-Breaking Latest News

 by our correspondent Emanuele Capone

-Be that as it may, in Mountain View they know very well that the question is circulating and that everyone expects some of their moves in this field: il CEO, Sundar Pichaihas already hinted that the company plans to unveil “a lot of things” in the field of AI applied to language in the course of 2023.
-And Pichai himself, speaking at the Davos Forumrecalled the “7 Ways Google Uses AI to Solve Big Social Challenges”.
+Be that as it may, in Mountain View they know very well that the question is circulating and that everyone expects some of their moves in this field: il CEO, Sundar Pichaihas already hinted that the company plans to unveil “a lot of things” in the field of AI applied to language during 2023.
+And Pichai himself, in a speech released on the occasion of the Davos Forumrecalled the “7 Ways Google Uses AI to Solve Big Social Challenges”.

 Predicting floods